128technology/docs/docs/single_conductor_config.md

 ---
-title: Configure the Conductor
+title: Import Configurations to the Conductor
-sidebar: Configure the Conductor
+sidebar: Import Configurations to the Conductor
 ---

 The Conductor manages the SSR Routers you configure within the same Authority.
 It offers centralized administration, provisioning, monitoring, analytics, and lifecycle management of the SSR routers.